Rallyware Raises $22M to Speed up Disrupting Enterprise Digital Transformation

 Optimize the journey to success through personalized upskilling and reskilling

-Drive engagement with data-driven gamification and interactive tasks
+Drive engagement and field sales training with data-driven gamification and interactive tasks

 Gamification has been growing in popularity and is expected to continue its exponential rise in the coming years.
 Between 2020 and 2025, the gamification market size is projected to grow from 9.1 billion to 30.7 billion USD.
-Gamification is clearly having an impact on the workplace as more and more organizations take advantage of its ability to drive engagement through game mechanics.
+Gamification and incentives and recognition are clearly having an impact on the workplace as more and more organizations take advantage of its ability to drive engagement through game mechanics.

-To find out more about the new Rallyware Incentive & Recognition Program and to book your demo click here.
+To find out more about the Rallyware’s Incentive & Recognition Program and to book your demo, click here.

 News and Insights on Workforce Training & Engagement